aliarsalankazmi/Notes-Regex/README.md

 {
 ```

 Using these literally in regex requires escaping with a backslash.
+This is **not** the case when using these in character classes - then the only metacharacters are `] \ ^ -`.
+In the latter case, escaping using a backslash is required again,

 ## Character classes or sets
 A character class is made by enclosing characters with [], and matches only one of the several characters.